CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <li>playout buffer</li>
 <li>playout service</li>
 </ul>
-<p>The media transfer is unidirectional form the server to the client.<br>
+<p>The media transfer is unidirectional form the server to the client.</p>
-The control informations (<em>signaling</em>) on the control plane are bidirectional, and they are used to set up the connection, to negotiate the media, to get quality feedback in real time, to interact with the playout and to tear down the connection.</p>
+<p>The control informations (<em>signaling</em>) on the control plane are bidirectional, and they are used to set up the connection, to negotiate the media, to get quality feedback in real time, to interact with the playout and to tear down the connection.</p>
 <ul>
 <li>Streaming <strong>unicast:</strong> one distribution flow per user; total bandwidth required.</li>
 <li><strong>Caching:</strong> caches store contents and they replay stored content for new users requiring them; smaller bandwidth require.
 It can be done at different levels: higher is closer to the interconnection, lower is closer to the user.</li>